Unilever: The Story of Nigeria’s Ancestor Company

 King Jaja: What Palm Oil Had to Do With it

 George Goldie would infamously trick King Jaja of Opobo and other chiefs into signing agreements granting him exclusive rights to their palm oil.
 When the ex-slave, Jaja tried to export his own palm oil, he was accused of ‘obstructing commerce’ and sent into exile.
-When the headstrong Jaja tried returning in 1891, he was poisoned with a cup of tea.
+When the headstrong Jaja tried returning in 1891, he died under mysterious circumstances after being served tea that is widely believed to have been poisoned.
 Ironically, Goldie’s company would later be absorbed by Unilever.

 King Jaja of Opobo